Dual carriageway: Argentina

+Road system in South America, with divided highways highlighted in red.

 Argentina has approximately 2,800 km of divided highways.
 This includes major national routes such as 50 km of RN 1 between Buenos Aires and La Plata, 157 km of RN 3 between Buenos Aires/San Miguel del Monte and Puerto Madryn/Trelew, 485 km of RN 7 between Buenos Aires and Mendoza, 700 km on RN 9 between Buenos Aires, Rosario and Córdoba, and 589 km of RN 14 between Buenos Aires and Paso de los Libres, on the border with Brazil.
 Most such roads are designated autopistas (freeways) with full grade separation, and the remainder partially grade-separated highways with intersections and u-turns.